The Canna genus is the only genus belonging to the Cannaceae family of plants. It contains over 30 species.

 Suited to gardens in USDA Hardiness Zones 7 to 10, canna is an herbaceous tropical perennial native to South America.

-It thrives in a full sun location with organically-rich, well-draining soil that is slightly acidic – pH 6.5.
+It thrives in a full sun location with organically-rich, well-draining soil that is slightly acidic – with an ideal pH of 6.5.
 In other zones, it is grown as an annual.

 Species have showy flowers in shades of red, orange, pink, white, and multicolor combinations.